loft-sh/devpod/CONTRIBUTING.md

+# Development

 ## Development Setup

 1. Clone the repository locally
 2. If you want to change something in DevPod agent code:
    1. Exchange the URL in [DefaultAgentDownloadURL](./pkg/agent/agent.go) with a custom public repository release you have created.
    2. Build devpod via: `./hack/rebuild.sh`
    3. Upload `test/devpod-linux-amd64` and `test/devpod-linux-arm64` to the public repository release assets.
 3. Build devpod via: `./hack/rebuild.sh` (asking for sudo password)